byam11123/ai-expense/README.md

 ## Environment Variables

 - `GOOGLE_API_KEY`: Your Google API key for accessing Gemini models (required)
+- `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL (required for database functionality)
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key (required for database functionality)

 ## API Integration

 The application uses Google's Gemini AI model to extract expense information from receipt images.
 The `extractExpenseData` function in `lib/geminiService.ts` handles the API communication and returns structured expense data.

+## Supabase Integration

+The application now integrates with Supabase for persistent storage.
+To set up the database:

+1. Create a Supabase project at [supabase.io](https://supabase.io)
+2. Set up the expenses table using the schema in `supabase/schema.sql`:
+   - Use the SQL file in this repository to create the `expenses` table
+   - Or run the SQL commands directly in the Supabase SQL editor
+3. Enable Row Level Security (RLS) if needed for your use case
+4. Add your Supabase URL and anon key to the environment variables

+The `lib/supabaseOperations.ts` file contains all the database operations for interacting with the expenses table.

 ## Contributing